 Section 18.1.
-Lieutenants work schedule assigned to the Uptown Campus patrol duties shall be ten (10) hour days with a rotation of five (5) ten (10) hours days followed by three (3) consecutive off days for a five (5) week period, four (4) ten (10) hour days followed by 4 consecutive days off to include Saturday and Sunday for one (1) week, four (4) ten (10) hour days followed by 3 consecutive days off to include Saturday and Sunday for one week, four (4) ten (10) hour days followed by 4 consecutive days off to include Saturday and Sunday for one (1) week, four (4) ten (10) hour days followed by 3 consecutive days off to include Saturday and Sunday for one week and four (4) ten (10) hour days followed by 4 consecutive days off to include Saturday and Sunday for one (1) week.
-These rotations shall repeat themselves every eleven (11) weeks.
+Each employee's work schedule for officers assigned to the Uptown Campus patrol duties shall be ten (10) hour days with a rotation of five (5) ten (10) hours days followed by three (3) consecutive off days for a three (3) week period, and a rotation of five (5) ten (10) hour days followed by four (4) consecutive days off for a one (1) week period and a rotation of four (4) ten (10) hours days followed by four (4) consecutive off days for a two (2) week period.
+These rotations shall repeat themselves every six (6) weeks.

-Lieutenants assigned to Investigations or as the Administrative Lieutenant shall generally work eight (8) hour days on a Monday - Friday schedule with Saturdays and Sundays off.
+Officers assigned to specialty units generally shall work eight (8) hour days on a Monday - Friday schedule with Saturdays and Sundays off.